agaralabs/rl-st/README.md

 --output_dir $DG_MODEL_OUT
 ```
 ## RL Training:
-For RL training run all the cells of **Policy_Gradient_Final_version.ipynb** by filling the model and dataset path.
+For RL training, run all the cells of **Policy_Gradient_Final_version.ipynb** by filling in the model and dataset path.

 ## Note:
-We haven't put the GYAFC data as it requires permission from the authors of the dataset.
+We haven't put up the GYAFC dataset as it requires permission from the authors of GYAFC.